How to start an e-commerce company in Dubai?

 Banking and payment gateway

+Given that the majority of the transactions of your e-commerce business in Dubai will be digital.
 Given that majority of the transactions of your e-commerce business will be digital, you need to ensure that you have a foolproof solution for monetary transactions.
 Surely, neither you, nor your vendors and customers would like to lose money or get hacked.
 You need to tie up with a reliable banking partner or multiple partners.
 You also need to establish a secure payment gateway giving more feasible options to clients.
 Some UAE banks also offer customized packages for e-commerce businesses.

 Warehouse / Office